 This problem might be the result of badly positioned or outdated images or content which probably draw away your perfect user.

-Another possible scenario is that your current website theme doesn’t reflect your message anymore in a way that is preferable for the users.
+Another possible scenario is that your current website doesn’t reflect your message anymore in a way that is preferable for the users.

 #10 Your branding has changed and your website is not consistent anymore